eduMFA/eduMFA/doc/policies/webui.rst

 Other scenarios are possible.

-(Since privacyIDEA 3.3)
+(Since eduMFA 3.3)

 show_node
 ~~~~~~~~~

 type: ``bool``

-If this policy is activated the UI will display the name of the privacyIDEA node in the top left
+If this policy is activated the UI will display the name of the eduMFA node in the top left
 corner next to the logo.

-This is useful, if you have a lot of different privacyIDEA nodes in a redundant setup or if you have
+This is useful, if you have a lot of different eduMFA nodes in a redundant setup or if you have
 test instances and productive instances.
 This way you can easily distinguish the different instances.

-(Since privacyIDEA 3.5)
+(Since eduMFA 3.5)

 show_seed
 ~~~~~~~~~